What Are the Problems Caused by Bad Valve Adjustment?by Phillip JamesUpdated August 08, 2023

 Vehicle engines are precision machinery; the movement of many parts must be synchronized carefully to make the engine perform properly.
 Intake and exhaust valves are critical components for optimum engine performance.
 These valves contain mechanisms that must be adjusted correctly to allow for changes in temperature and compensate for material wear.
 Running a vehicle with incorrectly adjusted intake and exhaust valves can cause damage to the rest of the car.
 Here are some problems that can come from a bad valve adjustment.

 All of the intake and exhaust valves in an engine must open and close at correct intervals to allow the engine to run smoothly.
-These valves have a small amount of clearance between the valve itself and the mechanism that activates the valve.
-This clearance is called "lash."
-If the valve lash is set incorrectly (too much clearance, or not enough), the engine may respond by rough idling or misfiring.
+There is a small amount of valve clearance, called lash, between the valve itself and the mechanism that activates it.
+If the valve lash is set incorrectly (too little or too much clearance), the engine may respond by rough idling or misfiring.
 Get a certified mechanic to do a clearance adjustment and see if that fixes the issue.

-Intake and exhaust valves that are not adjusted to open and close at the proper times degrade an engine's ability to make maximum power, a common cause of a bad valve adjustment.
-Intake valves control when and for how long fuel is allowed into the combustion chamber, and must be synchronized with the speed of the pistons to allow the maximum amount of mixture into the engine.
-Exhaust valves perform a similar function, except their purpose is to allow burnt gases to leave the engine through the exhaust system.
-If the valve stems aren't adjusted correctly, the engine will not burn fuel at maximum efficiency.
-Power and mileage then dramatically decrease.
+There are two different types of valves that can degrade an engine's ability to make maximum power, a common cause of a bad valve adjustment.
+Intake valves control when and for how long an air-fuel mixture is allowed into the combustion chamber, and must be synchronized with the speed of the pistons to allow the maximum amount of mixture into the engine.
+Exhaust valves perform a similar function, except their purpose is to allow exhaust gases to leave the engine through the exhaust system.
+If the valve stems aren't adjusted correctly, the engine will not burn fuel at peak efficiency.
+Fuel consumption, engine power and mileage then dramatically decrease.

 The most serious result of incorrect valve lash adjustment is damage to the valves and related components.
-Setting the clearances loosely causes the rocker arm and other parts of the valve mechanism to hammer together, damaging valves and creating a knocking or rattling sound.
-Setting the clearances too tight can prevent valves from completely closing (or not closing for enough time), which may cause extreme heat damage and complete valve failure.
+Setting the clearances loosely causes the rocker arm and other parts of the valvetrain to hammer together, damaging valves and creating a rattling or tapping noise.
+Tight valve clearance prevents valve covers from completely closing (or not closing for enough time), which may cause extreme overheating and complete valve failure.
 Always keep your engine valves adjusted according to the manufacturer's specifications.